But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 In this case, it’s probably best to go with option (1).
 The advantages of returning a negative profit are:

-How can we adjust our function to return a negative profit if we can only lose money?
+How can we adjust our method to return a negative profit if we can only lose money?
 Initializing maxProfit to 0 won’t work...

 Well, we started our minPrice at the first price, so let’s start our maxProfit at the first profit we could get—if we buy at the first time and sell at the second time.